 I stayed with that company for nearly 7 years.

-I continue to promote that company (by name) and personally refer people to them regularly even though I haven’t worked there since 2000.
+I continue to promote that company (by name) and personally refer people to them regularly even though I haven’t worked there in over 15 years.

 1. Write sloppy job ads.